epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    created by a gnumake from another EPICS_HOST_ARCH).

 gnumake rebuild
-   This is the same as “gnumake clean install”.
-If you are unsure about the state of the generated ﬁles in an application, just execute “gnumake rebuild”.
+   This is the same as "gnumake clean install".
+If you are unsure about the state of the generated files in an application, just execute "gnumake rebuild".

 gnumake uninstall
    This command can be executed from the <top> directory only.
 It will